faasm/faasm/docs/source/development.md

 compose config](docker-compose.yml).

-We mount local checkouts of all the code into these containers, so first you'll need to update all the submodules (may take a while):
+We mount local checkouts of all the code into these containers, so first you'll need to update the project submodules (may take a while):

 ```bash
 git submodule update --init --recursive